-Positions for feeding with a bottle, spoon, or finger are like those for breast feeding.
+Positions for feeding with a bottle, spoon, or finger are like those for breastfeeding.
+Position the baby so that the head is slightly forward, and the bottle comes from in front, not above.

-If the baby does not suck and swallow well, the mother may think she should put a bigger hole in the nipple, tilt the baby's head back, and pour the milk into the baby's learn to it does not
+If the baby does not suck and swallow well, the mother may think she should put a bigger hole in the nipple, tilt the baby's head back, and pour the milk into the baby's mouth.